CS222-UIUC/course-project-champaign-coffee/Algorithm.md

 4. Will ask location preference
 5. Will ask preferred ratings and how much they matter
 6. How much it's proximity to various campus buildings/departments matters.

+3/22 Notes

+Will filter possibilities after each question that asks discrete values, while for continous like price or flavor (which can be interpreted on a scale based on type), these will be pre computed and the algo will attempt to minimize the differences.

+Location (two parameters: desired proximity to what and how much it matters to user on a scale)

+Can return both results for that and closest on campus if user selects that that matters.

+Can get location from ip.